-This review of Club World on a BA B777-200 is courtesy of British Airways who supplied TLFL flights to go and see their new Club and First lounges at JFK airport.
+This review of British Airways Club World B777-200 is courtesy of British Airways who supplied TLFL flights to go and see their new Club and First lounges at JFK airport.
 I won’t review the return trip as all I had was a cup of tea!

 In this post:

 As I am a Gold cardholder I can use the First wing to check in at Heathrow’s T5.
 This has its own security and leads directly into the lounge.
 However, this time I was arriving from the Heathrow Express at the far end of the terminal and I also needed to go to get my new Samsonite suitcase from Rolling Luggage which was at the south end of the terminal.
 So rather than walk all the way down and then back I decided to use the self-bag drop check-in which is close to south security.

 Unfortunately, as I was going to the US they needed to do a Passport check which meant I couldn’t use them.
 I was very impressed by BA on this occasion.
 The agent in the area offered to open a desk especially for me so that I didn’t have to queue up elsewhere.
 There was no queue at the self bag drop check-in, so if you are coming from the Tube or Heathrow Express and not Gold this is often quicker than the Club check-in.
 You can read about the self serve check-in in this article.

 I was then able to use Fast track security which was definitely a less pleasant and quick experience than the First Wing but better than the normal queue.
 I only waited about 5 minutes before I got to the scanner.